willturr/AutoExperiment/README.md

 ## How to use:

+- Requires Fabric (API) 1.21.6.
+- Disable any other solvers (Skyblocker, etc) within their respective mod configs
 - Place etsolver in your mods folder
 - Open the experimentation table and select the minigame to automate
 - Adjust tick delay and start!